D-side/digital-garden/_notes/Self hosting.md

 The practice of avoiding cloud services in favor of services hosted by individuals, typically available in person.
 These services are usually (but not always) based on open-source projects and are usually pursued due to them being much more privacy-friendly.

-I'm considering open-sourcing the configurations I use once they become mature enough to actually recommend.
+[[TOPUBLISH]] I'm considering open-sourcing the configurations I use once they become mature enough to actually recommend.
 Not before I arrange automated backups and automatic updates.
 I do have some essentials though: properly secured installations available via domain names through HTTPS with publicly trusted certificates by Let's Encrypt.

 These are the services I currently run: